So, you’ve been swaddling your baby since birth and they’re quite happy with it…

-Swaddling makes your baby feel safe, it limits the startle reflex and keeps them cosy and warm, reminding them of being in the womb.
+Swaddling can calm fussy babies, it limits the startle reflex and keeps them cosy and warm, reminding them of being in the womb.

 However, there will come a time when it is no longer safe for your little one to be swaddled.

-And some babies will simply wake up one day and decide they no longer like being swaddled regardless of whether they can roll over yet or not!
+As with everything baby-related… No child is the same and they will all hit developmental milestones at different times.
+Some babies will simply wake up one day and decide they no longer like being swaddled regardless of whether they can roll over yet or not.

 - Baby is restless and fussy when trying to settle.